LuxenDM/Neoloader/readme.txt

 ======================================================================================
 Neoloader is not compatible with any custom interface; However, plugins can register themselves as a custom interface through Neoloader instead.

 Neoloader should be compatible with every platform the game *actively* supports and can be pluginded.
 This includes Windows, Mac, Linux, Android, ChromeOS, iOS.
+Neoloader has also been lightly tested on the Quest 2 specifically; other VR platforms may have different results.
-Unsure: Vendetta Online VR platforms (probably works just fine, as long as you can add the files) Not supported: ???, VendettaMark benchmarking utility
+Not supported: ???, VendettaMark benchmarking utility